Social Design Pathways

 download the pathways and see additional cases and examples of its use and application at:

-The Winterhouse Institute Social Design Pathways is a model developed collectively by nearly 20 leading social impact design educators at the 2013 Winterhouse Symposium.
+The Social Design Pathways was initiated in 2013 by the Winterhouse Institute and co-developed collectively with hundreds of international designers and educators.
 The Pathways provides a clear and powerful framework for social impact design educators, students and practitioners to map out the resources and range of expertise required when addressing complex social problems at various levels and scales.

 Social impact design practice is contextual and differs based upon several variables, including the goals, level of intervention, scale, etc. The Pathways helps to illustrate this through its two axes: